doehm/survivoR/README.md

 ## Screen time

 This dataset contains the estimated screen time for each castaway during an episode.
+Please note that this is still in the early days of development.
+There is likely to be misclassifcation and other sources of error.
+The model will be refined over time.

 An individuals’ screen time is calculated, at a high-level, via the following process:

 1. Frames are sampled from episodes on a 1 second time interval